CompanyofChampions/CoC/index.md

 ### Proof for Legend of Dark Souls I, II or III | Demon's Souls | Bloodborne | Nioh
-> Legends runs are SL1 runs with one or more handicaps to make it harder.
+> Legend runs are Champion runs with one or more significant handicaps.
 Check the games' pages for a list of what counts, and what doesn't.
 If you have any doubt, ask the server mods.

-To prove and verify this challenge, you need to beat and record/stream all boss fights -including DLCs*- no matter what.
+To prove and verify this challenge, you need to beat and record/stream all boss fights - _including DLCs*_.
 It is also recommended to start recordings before you enter the boss fog.
-A recording where the fight is ongoing and the boss has lost significant health or has advanced through phases will not be accepted, and consequently disqualified.
+A recording where the fight is ongoing and the boss has lost significant health or has advanced through phases will not be accepted, disqualifying the run.

-If you are streaming or recording an entire run (start to finish), please provide timestamps as the mods are expecting to check boss kills.
+If you are streaming or recording an entire run (start to finish), please provide timestamps as mods are expecting to check boss kills.
 Not taking the time to do so will just cause the verification to have a longer wait.

 |* _Unless you are going for a run with the typical 'Any%' rule set.
 This is only applicable to speedrunning._